Adventurers - Early Reading, Phonics and Writing

 Teaching Early reading and phonics

 As a school we follow the Read, Write, Inc programme for phonics which highlights the importance of developing an early love of books, rhymes and songs.
-Our children will be exposed to a variety of texts and will experience stories and singing daily.
+Our children will be exposed to a variety of texts and will experience sensory stories and singing daily.

 Through continuous assessment we will be able to judge when each individual will begin learning some of the set 1 sounds.

-Nursery rhymes and storytimes
+Nursery rhymes and Story times

 We will plan the nursery rhymes and stories which we will sing and read over and over again – using the same actions, including Makaton, and special emphasis every time.

-Planning talk/communication throughout the day
+Planning Communication throughout the day

 Teaching Read Write Inc phonics

+We begin our phonics teaching and learning through daily phonics sessions which place emphasis on listening and responding to environmental sounds, instrumental sounds, body percussion, rhythm and rhyme and vocal sounds.
 Through our continuous assessment of the children we will identify the appropriate developmental time to deliver the RWI Set 1 phonics using the following approaches:

 Before starting to teach Set 1 sounds: